 THREE YEARS AFTER THE CLONE WARS

 Swirling her drink in the dim lighting of the Courageous Clone Cantina in the capital of Jazbina, Soleil watches the holo-game unfolding before her.
 Oduph, Raighl, Raiden and a Human starship Captain are each on opposite sides of cube-shaped hologram, strategically placing knives in squares to claim them, and block an opponent’s placement.
 It’s some sort of Mandalorian game, but Soleil doesn’t know what it’s called, only how hard it must be for Oduph to plan his moves after all the Corellian ale the Ithorian downed.
-She catches snippets of their conversation, some of it commentary on the game, some of it boasting by the starship Captain about how much he saved on his last shipping job. “….And I didn’t even have to put in more rations for those hairy beasts!”
-Soleil hears, before Oduph interrupts the Human, “Yeah, but how much money is a lot?
+Soleil catches snippets of their conversation, some of it commentary on the game, some of it boasting by the starship Captain about how much he saved on his last shipping job. “….And I didn’t even have to put in more rations for those hairy beasts!” she hears, before Oduph interrupts the Human, “Yeah, but how much money is a lot?
 And how’d you find locks strong enough to keep in a Wookiee?”
 The Human laughs at Oduph, “Wookiee?
 I think you mean Wookiees friend.
 Stun cages work real well in keeping those walking carpets in check until the Empire takes ’em for labour.”
 “By labour, you mean slaves?”
 Raiden interjects, shocked, to which the Human chuckles and shrugs.
 “They weren’t volunteers, that’s for damn sure,” the Human says, snickering cruelly.

 Soleil‘s comlink goes off, indicating S19-N5 has received a hyperspace transmission for her.
 Soleils look up to tell her crew to pack it up, when she notices Max sneaking a hand into the Human’s pockets, coming out with a small fistful of credits, while the Human takes no notice.
 They lock eyes for a moment, and the small blue Squib scurries out of the bar, with Soleil practically chasing after him, all the way back to Ataraxia.
 “Why did you do that?!”
 She hisses at the little Squib, but he sticks his tongue out at Soleil and makes a crude noise.
 “These credits mine!
 Me stole them, so me no have to share with you!”
-Max says gleefully, practically skipping back to his nook in the port engine.
+Max squeaks gleefully, practically skipping back to his nook in the port engine.
 Sighing and shaking her head at the Squib kid’s antics, Soleil brings up the Galactic HoloNet on the computer and checks the message waiting for her, as she waits for the rest of her crew to return to the ship.

 Baj’R‘s face comes up on the holoprojector, and Soleil listens to his proposal; It could be worth a few credits, depending on what this job of his is.
-Once her crew returns from the Courageous Clone Soleil fires up Ataraxia and cede the heavily modified pilot’s seat to Tik’Trii as Raiden plots a course to Ord Mantell.
-During the trip through hyperspace you go about making some food in the lounge, and joking with Raighl when the two of you are interrupted by B.B.
+Once her crew returns from the Courageous Clone Soleil fires up Ataraxia and cedes the heavily modified pilot’s seat to Tik’Trii as Raiden plots a course to Ord Mantell.
+During the trip through hyperspace Soleil goes about making some food in the lounge, and joking with Raighl when the two of them are interrupted by B.B.
 “Wailing” Jinkins shuffling into the lounge, sobbing and well, wailing.
 “Captain!
 Oh by all the galaxies, have you no mercy?
 Why Ord Mantell?
 Why, in all places, are we going back there?”
 “Because there’s a job waiting for us there B.B., now stop your whining.
 If we don’t get paid, how do you expect to get around the galaxy?”
 That sobers him up, and the Bith stops sobbing, but is still quite morose.
 “But Captain!
 Remember I had business there?
 Musical business?
 Well it didn’t go quite so musically as planned, and I, uh, er…don’t really want to go back there.
 I’m a wanted Bith!
 Yes, that’s it, I’m a wanted Bith.
 Wanted by the, er, law…Yes!
 You could very well say I am wanted by the law, no doubt about that.
-Now how about we turn Ataraxia around and-” “No.” You say to B.B., cutting him off.
+Now how about we turn Ataraxia around and-” “No.” Soleil says to B.B., cutting him off.
 “Baj’r has a job for us, and I’m curious to see what he’s got, your misgivings notwithstanding.
 Dong-mah?”
 “Yes Captain,” B.B. moans as he shuffles back to his shuttle.

 “You see Captain,” Baj’R continues, “you’re not the only one round these ‘ere parts with a stick up their pi-gu as it so ’appens.
 Councillor ’Arrik Talloran is looking to move some of his cargo, perfectly legal goods as it turns out, off-world to a buyer.
 Only the fly in the ointment is, ’Arrik’s not well connected enough to bypass Imperial tariffs, and his goods won’t make ‘im enough profit for the whole ordeal to be worth a damn shipping it ’imself.
 The old codger won’t do business with me to move his goods to bypass the tariff, but that’s where you come in Captain. ’Arrik will do business with a well-heeled lady like yourself Captain, and you can smuggle his goods off-world, while I take a modest cut from your share.”
 “My crew get shares.
-Last I checked you weren’t a part of my crew Baj’r,” you say flooding the air with your pheromones, heightening the tension in the room.
+Last I checked you weren’t a part of my crew Baj’r,” Soleil says flooding the air with her pheromones, heightening the tension in the room.
 “Now, now Captain,” Baj’R making placating gestures.
 “I said a modest cut.
 Does fifteen percent off the top sound like a fair compromise to our little parley ’ere?”
-“Fine,” you growl, slapping his greasy palm in agreement.
+“Fine,” Soleil growls, slapping his greasy palm in agreement.
 “Are we meeting this Councillor Talloran at this supposed party you mentioned in your message?”
-Raighl asks after you’ve agreed to Baj’R‘s terms.
-“Credits for the smart lady,” Baj’R says, tipping his hat to Raighl Nova.
+Raighl asks after they’ve agreed to Baj’R‘s terms.
+“Credits for the smart lady,” Baj’R says, tipping his hat to Raighl.
 “Tickets for a party like this are tough to come by for rabble like us.
 Just one of these blasted tickets costs a sapphire the size of a testicle, but I managed to get my ’ands on a couple of ’em,” Baj’R sates with a grin, when both Max and Tik’Trii look at each other and burst into a fit of laughter.

 “Councillor Talloran, how good of you to make it!”
-The woman says, but you and Raighl are instead off put by her companion that she’s locked arms with.
+The woman says, but Soleil and Raighl are instead off put by her companion that she’s locked arms with.
 It’s B.B., but he’s almost unrecognizable, wearing a formal black suit complete with unnecessary jewelry and a thin scarf tied into a tie, tucked into the suit’s collar.
 You think he might have even bathed.
 “Lady Nova, Captain, may I introduce Lady Aithra Wing, a fellow Councillor here, and host of this party,” Harrik Talloran states.
-You just stare, mouth agape at B.B., while Raighl actually asks the question you’ve been thinking all along.
+Soleil just stares, mouth agape at B.B., while Raighl actually asks the question they’ve been thinking all along.
 “What the hell are you doing here BB?”
 The older woman interjects instead, “Balzus dear, do you know these…women?
 I’d be very cross to think you were spending your time with anyone other than me.”
-B.B. stammers and makes a line motion across his throat with one finger to the both of you, behind Aithra so she doesn’t notice.
+B.B. stammers and makes a line motion across his throat with one finger to the both of them, behind Aithra so she doesn’t notice.
 “Uh, of course I don’t Aithra!
 I’ve never seen these women before in my life.”
 “How true!”
 Raighl lies, “so why don’t you do me the honour of a dance, Mr. Balzus?”
 At which Raighl guides B.B. onto the dance floor and the two begin an awkward waltz to the slowly-timed music.

 The two duelists step out onto the grass facing each other, then take five steps back.
 Aithra Wing drops into a fighting pose, while Raighl brings her blade up in front of her protectively.
 Aithra lunges at Raighl, but she bats away the older Human’s blade and follows up with a parry of her own, which is then thrust aside.
 They go back and forth for a while, but it looks like the older woman is toying with the younger Umbaran.
 The vibroswords ping and spark as they catch on one another, and Raighl manages to bash the older woman with the pommel of her sword, but Aithra recovers and slashes Raighl on her wrist and shoulder.
 Trading blows, and wounds too, the two women fight viciously, until Raighl surprises everyone by stabbing Aithra in the chest, just below the shoulder.
 She practically pins the Councillor to the ground while attendants rush in to aid the injured Councillor and to relieve her of her weapon.
-Harrik Talloran smiles and chuckles as Raighl limps over to the two of you, B.B. helping to support her as she walks.
+Harrik Talloran smiles and chuckles as Raighl limps over to the two of them, B.B. helping to support her as she walks.
 “Get back here Balzus!”
 Aithra screams at B.B., but he pays her no mind.
-Harrik Talloran turns to you and shakes your hand, “If your crew are willing to fight that hard for my cargo, I’ll ensure it’s moved to your holds within the hour.
+Harrik Talloran turns to Soleil and shakes her hand, “If your crew are willing to fight that hard for my cargo, I’ll ensure it’s moved to your holds within the hour.
 It’s been excellent doing business with you Captain!”
-And with that, the Councillor departs, leaving the three of you to take the transport he provided back to Ataraxia.
+And with that, the Councillor departs, leaving the three of them to take the transport he provided back to Ataraxia.